wvirany/blog/content/why/index.md

 **Third**, I treat this as a sort of "long-term memory," where I can go back and quickly reference the things that I've spent time learning.
 Before, I have often found myself learning and re-learning the same subjects, so having things in this neat format helps to make this process more efficient.

-**Finally**, I am a believer of open-source science, and furthermore of making science more accessible to everyone.
+**Finally**, I like to communicate scientific concepts.
+I am a believer of open-source science, and furthermore of making science more accessible to everyone.
 It is my hope that this blog makes a small contribution toward that goal.

-That's all, hopefully you find some value in the things I write. 🙂
+Hopefully you find some value in the things I write. 🙂

 [^fn1]: Some blogs which I've found to be valuable:
 [Distill](https://distill.pub/),